 Aylsham is an attractive historic market town in the magnificent County of Norfolk.
-It is situated on the banks of the River Bure about 9 miles north of Norwich.
+It is situated on the banks of the River Bure about 9 miles north of Norwich and close to the large country estates and grand houses of Blickling, Felbrigg, Mannington and Wolterton.
 The weaving of cloth brought prosperity to the town in medieval times.

 The Marroitt’s Way at 26 miles long, follows the track bed of the railway line which ran between Norwich and Aylsham finishing at the Bure Valley Railway Station.
 The 61 miles walking route called The Weavers Way from the coastal town of Cromer to the popular large town of Great Yarmouth passes through Aylsham.
 The Bure Valley Path meets with the Marriott’s Way.
 It is 9 miles in length and follows much of the Bure Valley Railway between Aylsham and the Broadland Capital of Wroxham.

 The 15 inch gauge Bure Valley Railway opened in 1990.
 It is mainly operated by steam locomotives.
 Furthermore, the railway runs for 9 miles between Aylsham and Wroxham with stations at Brampton, Buxton and Colitishall.
 The journey time is approximately 45 minutes.
 I like to take the train one way and walk back.

 Aylsham is a vibrant shopping area with several streets of medieval half-timbered houses leading off the Market Place.
 Below are some images that show the variety and types of of shops in Aylsham.